2016 Pinot Noir

 Aging: 18 months in once used French oak Puncheon (free run) and once used Barrique (press fraction); Racked once

-Production: 75 cases bottled March 1, 2018; neither fined nor filtered
+Production: 75 dozen bottled March 1, 2018; neither fined nor filtered